 Generally, probate litigation arises after a person or entity receives a Notice of Administration.
-This is a formal document that alerts all interested parties of the death of the decedent, the filing of a will for probate (if a will exists), the fling of a petition for administration of estate assets and that an objection to the probate proceedings must be commenced within a certain period of time or be forever barred.
+This is a formal document that alerts all interested parties of the decedent's death, the filing of a will for probate (if a will exists), the fling of a petition for administration of estate assets and that an objection to the probate proceedings must be commenced within a certain time period or be forever barred.

 The right of authorization to contest a will extends to spouses, creditors, or others having a property right or claim against the estate being administered, as well as to heirs, distributees, legatees, and devisees.